advaitguje7/BT_GameController/README.md

 - [x] Replaced  `delay()` with software timers (using `millis()`) and a Finite State Machine (FSM) to debounce buttons.
 - [x] Added  separate `tap` and `pressed` logic for modular button handling.

 The program was completely restructured.
 A button struct held the properties of each button so the name, pin, command, type (tapped, pressed), and debounce variables.
-This allowed for a debounce FSM to be implemented.
-A construct function was then able to define every button's properties modularly.
+This allowed for a debounce FSM.
+A construct function was then able to define every button's properties.

 ## Schematic
 [In Progress]